Matthew Bryza: Beginning of the foreign service

 Bryza joined the United States Foreign Service in August 1988.
 He then served in Poland in 1989-1991 at the U.S. Consulate in Poznań and the U.S. Embassy in Warsaw, where he covered the Solidarity movement, reform of Poland’s security services, and regional politics.
 From 1991 through 1995, he worked on European and Russian affairs at the State Department.
 Bryza served at the U.S. Embassy in Moscow during 1995-1997, first as special assistant to Ambassador Thomas R. Pickering and then as a political officer covering the Russian Duma, Communist Party of the Russian Federation, and the Republic of Dagestan in the North Caucasus.

-He was recalled from Moscow by US Ambassador to Russia because the Ambassador did not believe he could continue effectively fulfilling his role their after hitting and seriously insuring a pedestrian with his car in August 1997.
+Following a traffic incident in Moscow in which his car hit a pedestrian, he was recalled temporarily by the US State Department, which subsequently received an official communication from the Ministry of Foreign Affairs of the Russian Federation that fully exonerated Bryza.
+No request was received from the Russian government for a waiver of Bryza’s diplomatic immunity, and James P. Rubin, the department spokesman at the time, was stated to have said that "initial reports indicated that Bryza wasn’t at fault, but the issue has become more complicated".
 From 1997 through 1998, Bryza was special advisor to Ambassador Richard Morningstar, coordinating U.S. Government assistance programs on economic reforms in Caucasus and Central Asia.
 Starting from July 1998, he served as the Deputy Special Advisor to the President and Secretary of State on Caspian Basin Energy Diplomacy, coordinating the U.S. Government's inter-agency efforts to develop a network of oil and gas pipelines in the Caspian region.